ClimateVoice/gifmaker/README.md

 cd gifmaker
 ```

-Now put your facebook profile picture in this folder.
+Now put your facebook profile picture in this folder as a .PNG and rename it to 1.png (replace the existing image in there!).

 Next, run the script: